wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 ## Install Consul server

+To <a target="_blank" href="Provision a Quick Start Vault & Consul Cluster on AWS with Terraform">provision a Quick Start Vault & Consul Cluster on AWS with Terraform</a>

 Consul coordinates several instances of Vault server software.

 Using Hashicorp's Consul as a <strong>backend</strong> to Vault provides durable storage of encrypted data at rest necessary for fault tolerance, availability, and scalability.

+## Nombad

+Hashicorp Nomad passes secrets as files.
+It polls for changed values.
+Tasks get tokens so they can retrieve values.

 <a name="envconsul"></a>